Keith Drury’s Backpacking equipment list

 of practical ministry and backpacking,

-You don’t need too much money and you don’t need 95% of what is offered on line—most of the stuff offered online and in outfitters stores is sold to people who like to collect backpacking stuff and think about trips they seldom take—not to real backpackers.
-I’ll give my opinions here—of course there are other ideas you can listen to… but having backpacked about 10,000 miles of trails so far in my life the following approach has worked for me, though if you read earlier versions of this article you’ll find significant shifts over time.
+You don’t need too much money and you don’t need 95% of what is offered on line—most of the stuff offered online and in outfitters stores is sold to people who like to collect backpacking stuff and think about trips they will never take—not to real backpackers.
+I’ll give my opinions here—of course there are other ideas you can listen to… but having backpacked about 10,000 miles now following this approach has generally worked for me (though if you read earlier versions of this article you’ll find significant shifts over time).

 1. A sleeping bag (the most expensive thing you’ll buy—from $150-$600)